spatialmodel/inmap/inmap/doc/inmap_sr.md

 ### Options

 ```
+      --Vargrid.VariableGridDx float
+              Vargrid.VariableGridDx specifies the X edge lengths of grid
+              cells in the outermost nest, in the units of the grid model
+              spatial projection--typically meters or degrees latitude
+              and longitude. (default 48000)
+      --Vargrid.VariableGridDy float
+              Vargrid.VariableGridDy specifies the Y edge lengths of grid
+              cells in the outermost nest, in the units of the grid model
+              spatial projection--typically meters or degrees latitude
+              and longitude. (default 48000)
+      --Vargrid.VariableGridXo float
+              Vargrid.VariableGridXo specifies the X coordinate of the
+              lower-left corner of the InMAP grid. (default -2.736e+06)
+      --Vargrid.VariableGridYo float
+              Vargrid.VariableGridYo specifies the Y coordinate of the
+              lower-left corner of the InMAP grid. (default -2.088e+06)
-      --begin int         Beginning row index.
+      --begin int
+              begin specifies the beginning grid index (inclusive) for SR
+              matrix generation.
+      --end int
+              end specifies the ending grid index (exclusive) for SR matrix
-      --end int           End row index.
-Default is -1 (the last row). (default -1)
+              generation.
+The default is -1 which represents the last row. (default -1)
+      --layers intSlice
-      --layers intSlice   List of layer numbers to create matrices for. (default [0,2,4,6])
+              layers specifies a ist of vertical layer numbers to
+              be included in the SR matrix. (default [0,2,4,6])
+      --rpcport string
-      --rpcport string    Set the port to be used for RPC communication. (default "6060")
+              rpcport specifies the port to be used for RPC communication
+              when using distributed computing. (default "6060")
 ```

 ### Options inherited from parent commands

 ```
+      --config string
-      --config string   configuration file location (default "./inmap.toml")
+              config specifies the configuration file location.
 ```

 ### SEE ALSO